iriderpro/4_json/README.md

 # Prettify JSON

-Программа для улучшения читаемости JSON.
+Utility for pretty view of JSON.

 # Quickstart